Looking for playlists of past shows? Head on over to our blog!

 The show was on and off the air during the mid- to late 1970s.
 John Rudan first came on as a producer in 1974, and did his debut show in April of 1975 (the first song he ever played on Rockin' Remnants?
 "Paint it Black" by the Rolling Stones).

 In January 1981 the show was permanently reinstated on the air at WVBR with JR as the host.
-He has been the main host since then, although he's partnered with an varying line-up of co-hosts, including Bobby Comstock, Jr., Josh Blackler and, now, John Simon.
+He has been the main host since then, although he's partnered with a varying line-up of co-hosts.
+Here is the current line-up, bringing you the great oldies sounds on Saturday night!

 Long-time host John Rudan started at WVBR back in 1974 as a high school student.
 His voice has been heard on many different shows through the years (doing regular shifts, voicing radio ads, hosting Blues and Album Rock shows, even doing a stint on the Sports Round-up team), but he's currently concentrating on Remnants and Saturday afternoon's Vinyl Departure show.